tom-howes/flappy-bird/README.md

 Updated name text box to prompt user to enter input, restrict name length and prevent user starting game without a name.

+Created function draw_leaderboard with separate loop to blit the leaderboard on the screen for the user

 Next steps:
      - Add animations to bird (flapping wings (done), tilt up/down, flop on death)
      - Add start (done) and finish animations
      - Explore ways to increase difficulty
      - Add leaderboard (working with terminal input - not displaying yet) and player stats etc.
      - Implement UI class for buttons / user input etc.
+     - Create separate screen for leaderboard